Asset | Economics serves the Bachelor students studying 'Economics' and 'Economics and Business Economics'.

 Economics and Business Economics

-After studying a broad economic base in the first year, students will choose a direction of interest from the second year onwards: financial management, commercial management, or general economy.
+After studying a broad economic base in the first year, students will choose a track of interest from the second year onwards: Financial Management, Commercial Management, or Economics & Society.